benchristel/verse/docs/faq.md

 Frequently-answered questions about the Verse platform:

+## Can I run a background routine in a separate "thread" (like in redux-saga)

+No, and this feature is unlikely to be added in the future.
+Here's why:

+The main reason why you'd want to start a background thread is to introduce a delay before something happens.
+For instance, your game might have an area where if the player steps on a trap, a timer starts, and if the player doesn't finish the level within 30 seconds a bomb goes off and they lose.

+Now, consider what happens if the player *saves the game* while the timer is ticking.

+If you implement the timer using a background routine, saving and restoring the game with the correct state becomes very difficult.
+The timer countdown is locked away in the JavaScript VM, where you can't get to it.

+If, on the other hand, you put the timer state in Verse's `state` object, and `perform` an action every frame to decrement it, saving the game "just works".

 ## Why can't it do X? (or, why is there no library function for X?)

 It's possible that I just haven't gotten to it yet.
 Some